JulianKempenaers/real-time-tag-detector/README.md

 Shutter speed (microseconds) | Integer (1-12000) | Higher exposure increases brightness (improved tag detection) but also increases blurriness of moving tags (worse tag detection!).
 GAIN | &ge;1 | Higher Gain = brighter image, more noise.
 Virtual Zoom | (1.0-10.0) |  Higher zoom = reduced number of pixels to process = faster frame rate Input resolution | Between 760x1014 and 3040x4056 | The resolution at which you want to capture images (input_resolution * (760x1014)).
-Note higher input resolution = better tag detection but slower framerate
+Note higher input resolution = better tag detection but slower framerate.
+If STags take up a small part of your image, you may want to capture in higher resolution.
+Otherwise, lower resolution is recommended.
 Save Video? | Yes/No toggle | It is possible to run the live-stream view with or without automatically saving it.
 Video Filename Addon | Text (optional) | When selecting to save the tag detections video, this will be added on to the filename of your saved video file.
 Normalise Brightness | Yes/No toggle | This increases contrast before stag-detection by normalising the pixel values between 0 and 155.
-This is not recommended as it can lead to false positive detections, but could be used in particularly low contrast settings.
+Normalising can improve contrast within the image, including contrast of tags.
+However sometimes it can increase lead to false positive detections.
+Therefore, it is recommended to try tweaking GAIN first.

 ---
 ## License